scottsbaldwin/eve_formula_deck/eve-formula.md

 * 4 weeks ago I was really challenged with <br/>"do it my way" syndrome
 * Why is it easier to tear down than to build up?
-* Pride an arrogance are often found <br/>behind someone's back
+* Pride and arrogance are often found <br/>behind someone's back

 ^ "it’s funny because i have to speak at this conference in 3 weeks about egolessness, and it seems like the last 2 weeks have been challenging for me in that area"
 ^ It’s easier just to vent and tear town your teammates behind their backs, but only gives you temporary happiness. very temporary